 - Verify residential history.
 This check looks at where the person lives or used to live.
 Don’t discount the importance of this essential information.
 Does the applicant have ANY residential history?
 Does the person move around a lot?
 Were the residences in their name?
 Do they have a residence in your local area?
 Is the history consistent with what you discussed in the interview?

 - Verify employment history.
-The types of jobs the applicant held in the past will indicate their ability to be a good caregiver.
-Look for experience working with people, especially with children.
+The types of jobs the applicant held in the past will indicate their ability to be good caregivers.
+Look for experience working with people, especially children.

 - Verify academic credentials.
 Did the applicant attend school?
 If so, where?
 Is this information consistent with what they have on their resume?